rnovacek/homeassistant_cz_energy_spot_prices/README.md

 Home Assistant integration that provides current Czech electricity spot prices based on [OTE](https://ote-cr.cz).

+If this integration saves (or earns) you some money, you can [buy me a coffee ☕](https://github.com/sponsors/rnovacek).

 ## Features

 - Provides real-time Czech electricity spot and gas prices from [OTE](https://ote-cr.cz).